klinhdo/ghc2024/README.md

 - (Bonus - Once you compiled and run into a compiling error) There is a compiling error <insert error here>, explain this error and how to fix it​.

 **Quest 3: Be a good player, add documentations**
-- (Bonus) Write a detailed comment that describe what viewBookings() does, and documents the inputs and output of the function
+- Write a detailed comment that describe what viewBookings() does, and documents the inputs and output of the function
 - (Bonus) Provide a documentation for the hotel management system intended for user.
 Describe its main features such as room booking, canceling bookings, viewing bookings, checking in/out guests, and listing available rooms
 - (Bonus) Write a one-liner comment that describe what “listAvailableRooms()” function does